All Episodes

 And someone at the age of 31 is so unformed, they're kind of in the heading into the prime or peak of their life.

-But let's remember that Tucker Carlson, when he was 31, was a completely totally different person, politically at least, I'd say personally as well, than what he is now.
+But let's remember that Tucker Carlson, when he was 31, was a completely, totally different person, politically, at least, I'd say personally as well, than what he is now.

 And you don't know why somebody has certain views.

-I mean, I there was a time in my life when I was a lot younger where I did actually hate people who held certain views that I on the that on the issues I cared about most, where I really personally hated them, and then at some point I came to understand that all of us are the byproduct of our social and cultural influences, we're all the byproduct of propaganda and all kinds of ways that we see the world.
+I mean, there was a time in my life when I was a lot younger where I did actually hate people who held certain views on the issues I cared about most, where I really personally hated them.

 And although I do think certain people in public life merit hatred, the number of people who do is pretty small.